masaba/masaba.github.io/_pages/about.md

   - /about.html
 ---

-Hi there!
+Hi!
 I'm a postdoctoral researcher at Yale University.

 In my research, I leverage a diverse range of methods––including surveys, behavioral studies, and computational modeling––to understand the psychological mechanisms that shape learning outcomes and motivation.
 To that end, my research primarily takes a developmental approach, focusing on early childhood through adolescence.